PyPSA/atlite/README.rst

 * For non-programming related and more general questions please refer to the `pypsa mailing list <https://groups.google.com/group/pypsa>`_.
 * To **discuss** with other PyPSA and atlite users, organise projects, share news, and get in touch with the community you can use the `discord server <https://discord.gg/JTdvaEBb>`_.
 * For **bugs and feature requests**, please use the `issue tracker <https://github.com/PyPSA/atlite/issues>`_.
 * We strongly welcome anyone interested in providing **contributions** to this project.
-If you have any ideas, suggestions or encounter problems, feel invited to file issues or make pull requests on `Github <https://github.com/PyPSA/atlite>`_.
+If you have any ideas, suggestions or encounter problems, feel invited to file issues or make pull requests on the `Github repository <https://github.com/PyPSA/atlite>`_.

 Authors and Copyright
 ---------------------